 Despite spending over $2.26 trillion by the US to modernize the Afghan society by ignominious war, the renaissance is still a dream there.
 The US and international community do not even come close to the Marshal Plan.
 Throughout, instead of cultivating civilization, the US-led so-called renaissance campaign against terrorism has turned out to be a killing spree.

-The war violence has killed, as of 2018, approximately 147,000 and 65,000 combatants and non-combatants in Afghanistan and Pakistan consecutively.
+The war violence has killed, as of 2018, approximately 147,000 and 65,000 combatants and non-combatants in Afghanistan and Pakistan consecutively, and worsened the Pak-US relations as well.
 Additionally, the war resulted in drastic poverty which led to paramount internal and external people displacement.
 The opium trade, suppressed by the Taliban regime, had been increased too.

-Aside from all these, this 20-year long, brutish and nasty war has multiplied the terror and terrorism in the region.
-Hence, the Afghan society and Pashtuns across the eastern side of Durand Line have been deeply polarized and radicalized due to the violence they have suffered and witnessed.
+Aside from all these, this 20-year-long, brutish and nasty war has multiplied the terror and terrorism in the region.
+Hence, the Afghan society and Pashtuns across the eastern side of the Durand Line have been deeply polarized and radicalized due to the violence they have suffered and witnessed.

 Unlike the initial US rhetoric, the US is closing its “Mission Renaissance” unaccomplished and unconcluded as per its deal with the ‘barbaric and uncivilized’ Taliban and hence, re-legitimized them.
 The US is abandoning the country at the time of the pandemic having collapsed governance, disrupting the political structure, a ragtag army, and a power vacuum.